Variations of Interstellar Gas-to-Dust Ratios at High Galactic Latitudes: Summary and Conclusions

 \item Values of $E(B-V)$ from Planck-GN generally exceed those from SF11 towards the AGN in our sample.
 On average, we found their ratio (GN/SF11) to be 15\% higher for 48 AGN with $E(B-V) \leq 0.02$ and 12\% higher for 81 AGN with $E(B-V) \leq 0.04$.

-\item Measurements with the GBT 100~m telescope exhibit $N_{\rm HI}$ lower by 4.0--4.5\% on average compared to the Green Bank 140 ft and the HI4PI survey.
+\item Measurements with the GBT 100~m telescope exhibit $N_{\rm HI}$ lower by 4.0--4.5\% on average compared to the NRAO 140 ft at Green Bank and the HI4PI survey.
 In several sight lines, GBT measured $N_{\rm HI}$ lower by 10--30\%.